 Hanukkah (also commonly spelled Chanukah) — Pronounced HAH-nuh-kuh.
 Literally “rededication,” an eight-day holiday commemorating the Maccabees recapturing the Temple from the Greeks.

-Your donation to My Jewish Learning fuels endless journeys of Jewish discovery.
-With your help, My Jewish Learning can continue to provide nonstop opportunities for learning, connection and growth.
+With your help, My Jewish Learning can provide endless opportunities for learning, connection and discovery.

 Hanukkiyah — Pronounced hah-noo-kee-YAH or hah-noo-KEE-yuh (oo as in boot).
-Literally “Hanukkah lamp,” it is more commonly referred to as a menorah (see below).
+Literally “Hanukkah lamp,” it is more commonly referred to as a (see below).
 It contains nine candle-holders, one for each night of Hanukkah and one to hold the Shamash (see below).

 Latkes — Pronounced LAHT-kuhs, sometimes LAHT-kees.
 Pancakes, usually potato ones, fried in oil and eaten on Hanukkah.